-- Description of community and need for assistance. - Ability and experience in addressing housing, homelessness, and serious behavioral health conditions in tribal communities. - Projects meet the purpose of BHBH Program and program requirements for the track. - Qualifying experience and capacity to undertake the BHBH Program and enact the designated planning and implementation activities. - Management capacity and cost reasonableness of budget.
+- Description of community and need for assistance. - Ability to address and experience in addressing housing, homelessness, and serious behavioral health conditions in tribal communities. - Alignment with the purpose of the BHBH Program and program requirements for the track. - Qualifying experience and capacity to undertake the BHBH program and enact the designated planning and implementation activities. - Management capacity and cost reasonableness of budget.